 Conclusion

-As long as you are less than 24 weeks pregnant during your entire time on ship and have your doctor’s blessing, you can indeed go on a cruise pregnant.
+As long as you are less than 24 weeks pregnant during your entire time on the ship, and have your doctor’s blessing, you can indeed go on a cruise pregnant.
 Just be sure to plan ahead for excursions and activities that make sense for you!